-Select course numbered 100 or above from the following: ABS, ECN, GEO, HIS, POS, PSY, AND SOC.
+Select course numbered 100 or above from the following: ASB, ECN, GEO, HIS, POS, PSY, AND SOC.
 Students may also choose any course from the Social and Behavioral Sciences AGEC lists.
 The required courses must represent two different departments for the Social and Behavioral Sciences category.
 For example, students may not take a HIS course to fulfill their Arts and Humanities requirement, if they are using another HIS course to complete their Social and Behavioral Sciences requirement.

-AGS240 Plant Biology (4) 🖸

-(Fulfilled in Core Requirement)
+AGS240 Plant Biology (4) (Fulfilled in Core Requirement)

+AGB124 Microcomputers in Agriculture (3)

-(Fulfills Computer Competency requirement)
+(Fulfills Computer Competency Requirement)

-AGS240 Plant Biology (4) 🗔

-(Fulfills General Education Physical and
+AGS240 Plant Biology (4) (Fulfills General Education Physical and

-Biological Science requirement)
+Biological Science Requirement)